Highlights of the Program

 11:30 - 11:55

-IMPROVED PRODUCED WATER FACILITY PERFORMANCE AND OPERATIONAL COSTS WITH INSPECTION
+IMPROVED PRODUCED WATER FACILITY PERFORMANCE AND OPERATIONAL COSTS WITH INSPECTIONS

 Derek Sollberger